You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for emtricitabine; tenofovir alafenamide fumarate and what is the scope of freedom to operate?

 Emtricitabine; tenofovir alafenamide fumarate is the generic ingredient in two branded drugs marketed by Gilead Sciences Inc, Apotex, and Lupin Ltd, and is included in three NDAs.
-There are three patents protecting this compound.
+There are two patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.